-Magnetic Particle Testing performed by North Country NDT is a cost efficient process of non-destructive testing (NDT) of ferromagnetic material.
+Magnetic Particle Testing performed by North Country NDT is a cost-efficient process of non-destructive testing using water-based ferromagnetic material.
 Ferromagnetic is defined by the American Society of Mechanical Engineers (ASME ) as “a term applied to materials that can be magnetized or strongly attracted by a magnetic field.”
-Magnetic Particle Testing primarily checks for surface defects and discontinuities but it can also reveal defects and discontinuities slightly below the surface.
+Magnetic Particle Testing primarily checks for surface defects and discontinuities.
+It can also reveal defects and discontinuities slightly below the surface, as well.

 Examples of ASME Code-Required Inspections

-The ASME codes of construction often recommend magnetic particle examination or dye penetrant examination to detect the possibility of surface defects.
-If material is nonmagnetic, the only choice offered up by the ASME is dye penetrant examination.
+The ASME codes of construction often recommend magnetic particle examination, or dye penetrant examination, to detect the possibility of surface defects.
+If the base material is non-magnetic, the only choice offered by the ASME is dye penetrant examination.
 However, if material is ferromagnetic, then magnetic particle testing can be used.
-Some of the most typical examples of ASME Code-required inspections include, but are not limited to:
+Some examples of typical ASME Code-required inspections include, but are not limited to:

 Contact North Country NDT for more information about Magnetic Particle Testing and how we can utilize it for your business.